shariq1989/cookbook/content/recipe/shrimp_panang_curry.md

 +++
 title = "Shrimp Panang Curry"
 date = "2021-06-19"
-description = "This Panang curry recipe is the perfect quick, weeknight meal.
-The flavor is creamy, tangy, and sweet, and it is excellent alongside some perfectly cooked rice.
-This recipe is completely customizable and can easily fit a vegetarian or vegan diet." tags = [
+description = "This Panang curry recipe is a perfect quick, weeknight meal.
+It is a great combination of creamy, tangy, and sweet, and excellent alongside some perfectly steamed rice.
+This recipe is customizable and can easily fit a vegetarian or vegan lifestyle." tags = [
     "entree",
+    "quick meals"
 ]

 thumbnail= "images/panangcurry.jpeg"
 +++

 Servings: 3-4 <!--more-->

 Preparation Time: 15 minutes